chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 .ve-header "In Conclusion" wc:Eakin%27s_art_studens_bathing_2.jpg

-Thomas Eakins was a late-nineteenth century American painter, photographer, student of human anatomy, and professor of drawing.[^5] As the focus of this essay, *William Rush Carving His Allegorical Figure of the Schuylkill River* (1877) is a complete representation of what he loved and stood for in art, skillfully communicated by his masterful compostion: the artist at work, the woman in quiet contemplation, and of course, the nude model.
+Thomas Eakins was a late-nineteenth century American realist painter, photographer, student of human anatomy, and professor of drawing.[^5] As the focus of this essay, *William Rush Carving His Allegorical Figure of the Schuylkill River* (1877) is a complete representation of what he loved and stood for in art, skillfully communicated by his masterful compostion: the artist at work, the woman in quiet contemplation, and of course, the nude model.